The Mandalorian season 1: Release

+Streaming and broadcast

 The season premiered on Disney+ on the streaming service's United States launch day, November 12, 2019.
 The second episode was released on November 15, with weekly releases for subsequent episodes.
 The seventh episode was released early on December 18 so it could include a sneak preview of Star Wars: The Rise of Skywalker, which was released on December 20.
 When Disney+ became available in several European countries in late March 2020, episodes of the season were again made available weekly despite the full season having already been released in other territories, an approach that James Whitbrook of io9 described as "perplexing" and "dumb".
 The first two episodes were made available at launch in the countries on March 24, 2020, followed by the third on March 27, which each subsequent episode released weekly.
-"Chapter 1: The Mandalorian" will air on ABC, Freeform, and FX on February 24, 2023, in anticipation of the season three premiere on March 1, 2023.
+"Chapter 1: The Mandalorian" aired on ABC, Freeform, and FX on February 24, 2023, in anticipation of the season three premiere on March 1, 2023.

+Home media

+The season was released on Ultra HD Blu-ray and Blu-ray by Walt Disney Studios Home Entertainment on December 12, 2023, with Steelbook packaging and concept art cards.
+It included two featurettes, "Remnants of the Empire" that looks at the Imperial design within the series, and "Forging the Covert: Part One" with Favreau, Filoni, and other crew members examining the creation of the Child, the Mandalorian's arsenal, and the season's practical and digital effects.